5 design considerations for achieving repairability in your product

 Sustainable design often has a tendency to focus on the symptoms of environmental damage rather than the root cause.
 Consequently, understanding the actual drivers that underpin human consumption and the waste of products are often overlooked.

 In this article I have highlighted 5 considerations that every designer should make when designing for repairability.
 Importantly, ensuring your product is repairable is not just as simple as using accessible fixings and throwing in a repair manual.
 Repairability is about understanding and changing the way your product makes the user feel.
 It's about building trust and emotional attachment to the products we own.

 Furthermore, selling something that is repairable is not only better for the environment, but often a better commercial proposition too.
 Keeping your customer for longer gains their trust and helps to build brand loyalty.
 It’s worth remembering that a repair service and/or spare parts can also be a healthy revenue stream.

 Repairability means a multitude of things from durability to modularity to serviceability.
 Each should be given serious consideration when designing new products.
 At 42T, our design processes ensure that the environmental impact of a product is central to how we work.

 We’ve used these considerations to design durable and repairable products for our clients.
 This has helped to ensure their customers have products that are built to last, that will become a better return on investment, be more sustainable, and bring joy every moment they’re used.

 Rob graduated with a first-class Master’s in Product Design Engineering from the Glasgow School of Art and the University of Glasgow.
 Both creative and logical, he specialises in concept generation, visualisation, and prototyping.
-He is particularly interested in user-centred design and sustainability.
+He is particularly interested in user-centred product design, product development and sustainability.